PWYF 20: £20.00

 Booking fee applies

-Pekka leads the full Manchester Collective string ensemble into an adventurous programme of the familiar and unfamiliar.
-At the heart of it is a new commission by Oliver Leith – the voice of a new generation of British composers.
-Described as “deadpan, subversive and quietly anarchic” (BBC Radio 3), Oliver’s music seamlessly crosses the boundary between contemporary classical and electronic worlds.
+At the heart of this adventurous programme for string ensemble is a new commission by Oliver Leith – the voice of a new generation of British composers.
+“Deadpan, subversive and quietly anarchic” (BBC Radio 3), Oliver’s music seamlessly crosses the boundary between contemporary classical and electronic worlds.
+His new work will o wisp is an exploration of the weird and wonderful, based on an old English folk legend.

-Oliver Leith’s new work has been co-commissioned by the Norwegian Chamber Orchestra and is supported by the British Council.
+Oliver Leith’s new work has been commissioned by Manchester Collective and the Norwegian Chamber Orchestra and is funded by the British Council’s International Collaboration Grants.